-Lots of RVers like to take their pets with them while travelling, but that creates a lot of opportunity for our animals to get lost, one way or another.
+Lots of RVers like to take their pets with them while traveling, but that creates a lot of opportunities for our animals to get lost, one way or another.

 That’s a big deal.
 It can be like losing a member of our family.

 But there are steps we can take to prevent lost pets and find them if they do get separated from us.